Raabi91/moonraker-telegram/docs/FAQ.md

 resume - resume current Print. cancel - Aborts the currently running print.
-A confirmation is required help - show list of commands.
+A confirmation is required help - show list of commands. print - Will open a file dialog showing the files stored in moonraker.
+You can select a file to print it.
 ```